eirinikos/eirinikos.github.io/projects.md

 >##### A analytics service API.

-This project acquainted me with how a web analytics works, among other things.
+This project acquainted me with how web analytics work, among other things.
 With the client-side JS snippet, a user tracks events on their website.
 The server-side API captures and save those events to a database, and the captured event data is displayed back to the user in the form of pretty pie and line charts.

 <h3><a href="https://kao-bloccitoff.herokuapp.com">Bloccitoff</a></h3>